I’m Terry McGlynn, Professor of Biology at Cal State Dominguez Hills and a Research Associate at the Natural History Museum of Los Angeles County.

 I live in Pasadena, California, in the foothills below the San Gabriel National Monument.
 My spouse works for NASA’s Jet Propulsion Laboratory, working to bring science to the public through museums and other informal education routes.
 She’s smart, hilarious, insightful and supportive.
 Her job has more responsibility as my own, with a little less flexibility, and it matches my job in terms of its joys and challenges.
-Our kid attends a Blair Middle School, one of many superb options in Pasadena Unified School District.
+Our kid attends a Blair High School, one of many superb options in Pasadena Unified School District.
 Being his dad is great in uncountable ways, and also a challenge to me lead by example.

-At CSU Dominguez Hills, we have a few thousand students, nearly all of whom are commuters, and many of whom are taking classes part-time.
+At CSU Dominguez Hills, we have several thousand students, nearly all of whom are commuters, and many of whom are taking classes part-time.
 We’re officially a Minority-Serving and Hispanic-Serving Institution.
 Many, and perhaps most, of my students are the first in their families to go to college.
 In the research community, our university is definitely a Small Pond.
 We have a base teaching load of four full lecture courses per semester.
 This could also be two lectures and three lab sections, or perhaps six lab sections.
 Many of us creatively find ways to reassign our time to other activities.

 If I’m an evangelist about anything, it’s pressure cooking.
 Seriously, have you used a pressure cooker?
 They’re awesome once you learn how, I use it several times per week for rice, beans, risotto, veggies that take a while to cook, all kinds of soups.
 I could go on and on.

 Most academics have walked along wandering and frequently bifurcating paths.
 I’d like to think that my particular route has helped me get some insights into how different kinds of universities work.